boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 It shows a list of molecular formula candidates, sorted by score the corresponding spectrum (9) and the fragmentation tree (10) of the selected candidate molecular formula.
 Explained peaks are highlighted (green) in the spectrum.
-Nodes in the fragmentation tree are colored according to their rel intensity.
+Nodes in the fragmentation tree are colored according to their relative intensity.

+On the bottom (11), you find your license information for the webservice-based structure elucidation tools, the number of computed compounds and compound limits.

 ## Data import